 Foundation Year Doctor (FY2): This is a fully qualified doctor who is in their second-year post qualification and may have already chosen a career speciality other than general practice.
 They spend 4 months in General Practice learning about primary care medicine and are supervised by one of the GP trainers.

 Medical Students: These are students who are on a General Practice placement as part of their University degree.
 At certain times in the year we occasionally host students from local London teaching hospitals such as UCLH, Imperial and King’s College.

-Paramedic: This is a fully qualified and experienced Paramedic with the London Ambulance service working under close supervision of an experienced GP.
+Advanced Paramedic Practitioner: This is a fully qualified and experienced Paramedic with the London Ambulance service working under close supervision of an experienced GP.
 They are spending clinical days in General Practice as part of a new initiative to create closer links and have an understanding of primary care and the needs of the population.
-A paramedics role in General Practice may be to see acutely unwell patients in their homes and reduce unnecessary admissions to hospital.
+A paramedic’s role in General Practice may be to see acutely unwell patients in their homes and reduce unnecessary admissions to hospital.

 Pre-registration Pharmacist: This is a graduated pharmacist who needs to complete a 12-month training programme to obtain clinical experience which will help them fulfil the requirements to be admitted to the register of practising pharmacists.
 Rotations can include community pharmacies, hospitals and general practice.
 At Millway they are supervised by a senior pharmacist.